At-Large Position 1

 Stephen Costello is in his third term as Houston City Council Member At-Large Position 1.
-He chairs City Council's Budget and Fiscal Affairs Committee and serves on the following additional committees: Quality of Life; Transportation, Technology and Infrastructure; and Ethics, Elections and Council Governance.
-He has also been named vice chair of the Transportation Policy Council of the Houston-Galveston Area Council on which he has served since 2010.
-The Transportation Policy Council provides policy guidance and overall coordination of the transportation planning activities within the region.
-On City Council, Stephen is focusing on issues related to: improving the city’s long-term financial health; growing access to fresh, healthy food in underserved communities; increasing green space and outdoor recreation opportunities; upgrading and maintaining the city’s aging infrastructure; and improving transportation and mobility.
+He chairs City Council's Budget and Fiscal Affairs Committee which oversees all financial matters related to the city's $5.1 billion annual budget.
+He also serves on the Quality of Life Committee; the Transportation, Technology and Infrastructure Committee; and the Ethics Elections and Council Governance Committee.
+He is the current chair of the Transportation Policy Council, the organization responsible for providing policy guidance and overall coordination of transportation planning throughout the Houston-Galveston area region.
+On City Council, Stephen focuses on issues related to strengthening the city’s long-term financial health; improving transportation and mobility; upgrading the city's aging infrastructure; increasing access to fresh, healthy food in under-served communities; and expanding green space and outdoor recreational opportunities.

 Stephen is an engineer with a background in flood control and drainage.
-He is president of Costello Inc., a Houston civil engineering firm he cofounded in 1991.
-Costello Inc. has 128 local employees and has been named repeatedly as one of the “Best Places to Work" by the Houston Business Journal.
-In early 2014, Costello was recognized by the Texas Society for Professional Engineers and presented with the prestigious “Engineer of the Year” award.
+He is president of Costello Engineering and Surveying, a Houston civil engineering firm he co-founded in 1991.
+Costello Engineering and Surveying has over 130 local employees and recently received top honors as a "Best Place to Work" by both the Houston Business Journal and Houston Chronicle.
+In early 2014, Stephen was named "Engineer of the Year" by the Texas Society for Professional Engineers, a distinction widely recognized as the engineering community's highest honor.

 With a degree in civil engineering from the University of New York at Buffalo, Stephen's first job in Texas was working as a civilian with the U.S. Army Corps of Engineers in Galveston.
-It was with the Corps that Stephen discovered his lifelong interest in storm water management and flooding issues after working with residents whose homes had been flooded.
+It was with the Corps working with residents whose homes had been flooded that Stephen discovered what has become his lifelong interest in storm water management and flooding issues.
 Striving to reduce flooding risks in Houston, in 2010 Stephen led the charge to pass the Renew Houston initiative, now the ReBuild Houston Program, a pay-as-you-go program to improve Houston’s street and drainage infrastructure.